- We currently have a vacancy and are accepting applications for the Post-Doctoral Pre-Residency Clinical Training.

 Prerequisite Training and Selection Criteria

-Medical Degree, passed USMLE Steps I and II for J1 visa and Steps I, II, and III for H1b visa, and hold an ECFMG certification.
+Medical Degree, passed USMLE Steps I, II, and III, be able to obtain an H1b visa, and hold an ECFMG certification.

 Goals and Objectives for Training

 The post-doctoral, pre-residency clinical training program (PDCT) provides trainees an opportunity to gain clinical skills and experience in academic neurosurgery in preparation for categorical neurosurgical residency training.
 Trainees participate fully in the clinical and teaching activities of the department, and work closely with the residency training program.
 Trainees are supervised by internationally recognized faculty members and receive extensive exposure to the full range of clinical neurosurgery.

 All neurosurgical clinical faculty, physician extenders, and residents participate in the PDCT.
 At present, faculty includes:

 - Jeremy Greenlee, MD